What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Rincon de la Vieja Volcano National Park

-For those who want to spend more time in the park, Rincon de la Vieja offers camping options.
+For those who want to spend more time in the park, Rincon de la Vieja includes camping options.
 Wake up to the sounds of the forest and spend your days exploring all the park has to offer.
 Whether you’re a nature lover or a thrill seeker, Rincon de la Vieja Volcano National Park is an unforgettable destination in Costa Rica.

 Corcovado National Park

 Considered one of the world’s most biodiverse areas, Corcovado National Park resides in southwest Costa Rica on the Osa Peninsula.
 It is home to multiple tropical ecosystems, with notable creatures like scarlet macaws, tapirs, and squirrel monkeys to admire.
 There are plenty of trails to hike on for you to explore that will take you past Pacific coast beaches, mangrove swamps, and tropical rainforests that will make your jaw drop.
-Visit Corcovado National Park on the Osa Peninsula for a truly immersive experience with Costa Rica’s natural beauty.
+Visit Corcovado National Park on the Osa Peninsula for a truly immersive event with Costa Rica’s natural beauty.

 Tortuguero National Park